Understanding the Book of Changes

 Unlike classical random number generators that use deterministic algorithms, QRNG measures the inherent quantum fluctuations of electromagnetic fields in a vacuum state, providing true randomness based on fundamental physical processes.

-This offers a modern approach to generating the random values traditionally obtained through coin tosses or yarrow stalks, while preserving the element of genuine unpredictability that is central to I Ching consultation.
+This offers a modern approach to generating the random values traditionally obtained through coin tosses or yarrow stalks, while preserving the element of genuine unpredictability that is central to I Ching reflection.

 Learn more about quantum fluctuations →